Arnab-Developer/BloodSugarTracking/CONTRIBUTING.md

 on something else then create a new issue to let me know the details.
 - If your issue is approved then fork the repo and create a new branch from `main`.
 - Clone the forked repo and set the upstream to the original repo `main` branch.
-- Create the databases and tables with the below script.
+- Create the databases with the below script.

 ```sql
 USE [master]